girirajShekhawat/Ahead-app/README.md

-# This projects shows the UI implementation of Dribble's Designer page.
+# This projects shows the UI implementation of a Designer's Design.

 ## Tech-Stack Used
 ReactJs , React-hooks, Tailwind css